 Searing the meat before the longer cook is all about building flavor.
 When you sear the short ribs in a skillet, the outside of the meat caramelizes slightly.
 This then builds into a fuller-flavored dish as the flavor releases into the cooking liquid in the slow cooker.

 Are short ribs tender?

-Short ribs are not a naturally tender meat, they need a little help to get that way.
+Short ribs are not naturally tender meat, they need a little help to get that way.
 A long braise is the way to go to break down the connective tissue.
-They are one of the group of meat cuts that really benefit from a long, slow cook to break them down and tenderize them.
+They are one of the groups of meat cuts that really benefit from a long, slow cook to break them down and tenderize them.
 Many cuts on the bone really come into their own when braised, like braised lamb shanks, as well as cheaper cuts like slow cooker beef tips and gravy.